navidJadid/openease-setup/README.md

     -b: will build all the containers
     ```

+Note: The script automatically detects if you have an Apple Silicon processor and passes the `--platform linux/amd64` flag to the build if necessary.

 A few remarks on how the script works:

 - If executed without any option flags, the script will try to update the repositories and then build the containers.
 This is equivalent to running the script with both the `-u` and `-b` flags, except that the user will be prompted to confirm the actions.